mudit-jain90/i-SPin/README.md

-# i-SPin: Multicomponent Schrodinger systems with self-interactions
+# i-SPin: Multicomponent Schrodinger-Poisson systems with self-interactions

 A code to simulate 3-component Schrodinger systems (with/without gravity + with/without self-interactions) obeying SO(3) symmetry